Skip to content

 Description Check ✅ Passed Check skipped - CodeRabbit’s high-level summary is enabled.

-Title check ✅ Passed The title accurately and clearly describes the main change: adding a metric to measure EVM block processing time during event ingestion.
+Title check ✅ Passed The pull request title accurately describes the main change: adding a metric to measure EVM block processing time during event ingestion.

 ✨ Finishing touches